 To watch the shower doesn’t require any equipment, just lay out a lawn chair or blanket and lay back and look at the sky.
 While the meteors will appear to come from the NE (you can trace the meteors and they’ll all point back to Perseus) it doesn’t matter which direction you look in.

 If you aren’t able to watch the shower on the night of the peak 11th / 12th, the Perseids have a gradual rise and thus meteor counts the few nights before and the night after should be good as well.

 The early evening hours will be moon free, however the last quarter moon will rise just after midnight local time.
 Thus as the shower nears its peak, the moon will begin to interfere.
 This will wash out the dimmer meteors, but under darker country skies an observer should still see 50-70 meteors.
 For city dwellers, as is normal, the numbers will probably be about half that.

 One of the advantages of this meteor shower however, is the early evening meteors while few in number tend to be longer and brighter.
 Thus it will still be worth watching.
 These early meteors should begin around 10pm and go to roughly midnight.

 Another advantage of the Perseids is the meteor stream is broad.
-Though the numbers won’t be high, some Perseids should be visible the weekend of Aug.
-3rd, when the moon will be at new and out of the sky.
-Another minor shower, the Delta Aquariids, are also active during that time.
+Though the numbers won’t be high, some Perseids should be visible for a few days before and after (in fact our MeteorCam has already captured a couple!).